 My first foray into the world of badges was in 2015 with the children in my Code Club.
 We had been using 'Scratch' as our learning tool and so I decided to create a collection of badges that tracked students’ progress.
 Each badge has a set of criteria for which the students must provide evidence before a teacher signs off the badge.
-This helped me design our software to enable badges to be embedded as part of a student's portfolio within LINC-ED.
+This helped me design our software to enable badges to be embedded as part of a student's portfolio within LINC-ED, and now within Hero.
 It was important that the badges and criteria were visible to students, teachers and parents.
 As I continued the trial, refinements were made to the software, enabling the badging platform to be utilised for grouping students so that targeted support could be offered easily.
 The students in my Code Club were already motivated to be there, however, I observed that the students who had already achieved a badge became a great resource for helping the other students still gathering their evidence.

 Working with our LINC-ED partner schools to make a difference

 With LINC-ED making badging possible in a user-friendly and integrated way, we extended this trial with Ormiston Junior College back in 2017.
 Ormiston Junior College was a brand new school catering for years 7-10.
 An innovative leadership team and staff were looking for new ways to engage their learners and to provide them with agency over their own learning.
-Luke and his team at OJC had a clear strategic vision and worked closely with our team to enable LINC-ED to support their direction.
+Luke and his team at OJC had a clear strategic vision and worked closely with our team to enable LINC-ED, and now Hero, to support their direction.

 Core Education Ten Trends shines a spotlight on micro-credentials for schools

 It was great to see that the concept of micro-credentials is included as part of Core Education’s Ten Trends for 2019 and that Ormiston’s badging journey has been captured and shared more widely.